 4. Flare your medieval style.

 There are shops all over the village where you can try on corsets and dresses and all matters of garb from the olden times.
 You’ll notice as you traverse the festival that many people are season pass holders and have an entire outfit put together especially for the festival.
 Even if you’re just going for one weekend, it’s still fun to play dress up.
 Don’t have the clothes?
-You can still buy some there.
+You can buy some there.

 5. Get roasted by Christophe the Insultor.